jeremiahliao/traffic-citation-predictor/writeup.md

 One potential explanation for this contradiction could be that certain demographic features could be encoded in the charge.
 The dataset provides little insight into justification of a specific charge.
 Therefore it is possible that officers are taking other features such as race or gender imto account when assigning a charge.
 An example is modifying the amount of speed exceeded to a more or less sever charge type.
 Without additional data, we cannot determine this.

 ## 5. Conclusion

+Our work has shown that while predictive models can be moderately effective at distinguishing between citations and warning, they are limited by the available administrative fields recorded during traffic stops.
+Most of the predictive power in out models comes from the charge the officer assigns, which highlights how important that decision is.
+However, the minimal improvements when adding the rest of the avilable features suggest that the reasoning behind the officer's decision is not sufficiently captured in the available data.

+The charge field itself may already encode biases.
+Each charge has subsections for varying degrees of severity.
+More severe offences naturally have higher citation rates.
+So, if an officer is influenced by other factors such as race or gender when deciding on the severity of the charge then this column would hide those contextual biases.
+Without access to richer contextual data we cannot determine if these decisions are fair or justified.

+This highlights the need for more oversight in how traffic stops are documented.
+Police officers should be required to provide explanations for their charge assignments in a more standardized way.
+They should also be instructed to not ignore the contextual features that are already included, but are sadly left blank in most records.